-Finally, The Simple Agreement for Future Tokens (SAFT) is possibly the most unique of the four types of convertible instruments.
-The reason being that it is the only type of convertible instrument that it is not debt at all, and does not convert into equity.
-Rather as the name implies, the purchaser of the note is entitled to receive tokens at a rate determined by the contract.
-Rather than being triggered by a maturity date or QFE, it is typically triggered by an Initial Crypto Offering (ICO), when the company that was invested is ready to issue the tokens they have created.
+Finally, The Simple Agreement for Future Tokens (SAFT) is possibly the most unique of the four types of convertible instruments because it is the only type of convertible instrument that it is not debt at all, and does not convert into equity.
+As the name implies, the purchaser of the note is entitled to receive tokens at a rate determined by the contract.
+Rather than being triggered by a maturity date or QFE, it is typically triggered by an Initial Crypto Offering (ICO) when the company that was invested is ready to issue the tokens they created.
 The tokens do not represent equity in the company, and investors typically invest in a SAFT with the specific interest of earning tokens that serve a purpose in the crypto ecosystem.
 Because the SAFT is not an equity conversion instrument, most of the terms outlined above do not apply.
 There is no standardized form for these documents.
 Anyone investing in a company looking to issue tokens should have counsel who is familiar with the world of crypto tokens to help draft and review their agreement.

 Convertible instruments have become more and more popular over time as start ups and investors have sought to streamline the fundraising process as much as possible.
-While the process is arguable now easier than it has ever been, there are still several complexities that both investors and founders need to know about.
+While the process is now arguably easier than it has ever been, there are still several complexities that both investors and founders need to know.